amicha02/malignancy_detection/README.md

 The book can also be purchased on Amazon: https://amzn.to/38Iwrff (affiliate link; as per the rules: "As an Amazon Associate I earn from qualifying purchases.")

-The errata for the book can be found on the manning website, or at https://deep-learning-with-pytorch.github.io/dlwpt-code/errata.html
+# Data
+The data can be accessed [here](https://luna16.grand-challenge.org/Data/).
+For our implementation, we only used subset0.